SuaveIV/FamilyBot/readme.md

 * Sends a notification when a new game is added to the Family library.
 * Compares wishlists to find common games, facilitating price sharing among multiple users who desire the same game.
 * `!coop <number>`: A command that returns all multiplayer games in the family library in the given number of copies (or more).
+* `!deals`: Check current deals for family wishlist games (shows games on sale or at historical low prices).
+* `!force_deals`: Admin command to force check deals and post results to the wishlist channel (limited to 100 games).
+* `!force_deals_unlimited`: Admin command to check deals for ALL wishlist games with no limit (family sharing only).
+* `!purge_cache`: Admin command to purge game details cache and force fresh USD pricing.
+* `!full_library_scan`: Admin command to scan all family members' complete game libraries with rate limiting.
+* `!full_wishlist_scan`: Admin command to perform comprehensive wishlist scan of ALL common games.

 ### Free Epic Games